 I keep finding it ironic that GMO deniers and climate change deniers use the same exact “arguments” to reject science.
 They accept the pseudoscience that supports their a priori conclusions, while rejecting the science that doesn’t fit.
 That’s why many many writers agree that GMO deniers are the climate change deniers of the left.

-Finding evidence for a consensus
+Finding evidence for a scientific consensus

 This isn’t easy, but a consensus is not built on magic, debates, or even magical debates.
 It’s built on high quantity, along with high quality, of evidence.